Tapentadol: Abuse and controls

-There have been calls for Tapentadol to be only marketed in countries where appropriate controls exist, but after performing a critical review, the United Nations Expert Committee on Drug Dependence in 2014 advised that tapentadol not be placed under international control but remain under surveillance.
+There have been calls for tapentadol to be only marketed in countries where appropriate controls exist, but after performing a critical review, the United Nations Expert Committee on Drug Dependence in 2014 advised that tapentadol not be placed under international control but remain under surveillance.

 As mentioned, the enhanced potency of tapentadol makes it considerably more susceptible to abuse compared to other opioids.
 This increased potency is one of the key factors that contribute to its higher potential for misuse.
 Furthermore, tapentadol is water soluble, which allows for a variety of methods to ingest or administer the drug.
-It can be snorted, inhaled, or even delivered delivered rectally, all of which significantly increase the risk of abuse and the potential for dangerous consequences.
+It can be snorted, inhaled, or even delivered rectally, all of which significantly increase the risk of abuse and the potential for dangerous consequences.
 These factors combined make tapentadol a particularly risky substance when it comes to misuse, posing serious concerns for both individuals and public health.

-CSS recognizes that tapentadol is available as an immediate-release formula, and that in the past there was no requirement of a medication guide for immediate-release opioids.
+The FDA's Controlled Substance Staff (CSS) recognizes that tapentadol is available as an immediate-release formula, and that in the past there was no requirement of a medication guide for immediate-release opioids.
 However, tapentadol exhibits several distinctive properties that makes it highly abusable.
 According to them: